UW-CTRL/AA548-spr2024/bite-size-notes/week-2-b-CBFs.md

 In other words, a forward invariant set is a set that once a trajectory of a dynamical system enters the set it will never leave the set for all time.

 ## Control Barrier Functions
+We first consider the control affine system:

+$$
+\dot{x} = f(x) + g(x) u
+$$

+with $f$ and $g$ locally Lipschitz, $x \in D \subset \mathbb R^n$ and $u \in U \subset \mathbb R^m$ is the set of admissible control inputs.

-Now that we have defined the forward invariance of a set, we will formalize the function that gives guarentees for the trajectory of our dynamical system to remain safe for the entirity of its time horizon.
+Previously we defined the forward invariance of a set, we will formalize the function that gives guarentees for the trajectory of our dynamical system to remain safe for the entirity of its time horizon.
 If you recall, Lyapunov stability drives a system to a point (or a set) in a fashion similar to an energy function, there is a dissapation of the trajectory to that point.
 Safety, rather, can be framed in the context of enforcing invariance of a set, i.e., not learing a **safe set**.
 Particularily, we define a set $C$ as the *superlevel set* of a continuously differentiable function $h : D \subset \mathbb R^n \rightarrow \mathbb R$ giving the following,

 $$
 \begin{aligned}